 The actual power that leaders possess in granting rewards, punishing or issuing orders (Positional Power) is significant but not as significant as the beliefs that followers have about them.

 The same is true of the two forms of Personal Power - Expert Power and Referent Power.
 The leader may not have superior expertise, but if his followers believe he has, they will grant him power over them - at least for a while.

 - Similarly, if the leader is not someone to be trusted, followers will let him lead if they've been fooled by a positive image - until they discover he cannot be trusted.

 The taking and giving of power stems from a relationship between leader and follower, and how the followers perceive the leader.

 It is reasonable to suggest that decades ago most organizational leaders relied on Positional Power.
-However, there is more questioning of authority by followers in the 21st century and an impressive job title doesn't guarantee leadership power.
+However, there is more questioning of authority by followers in the 21st century and an impressive job title doesn't guarantee power.
 This is why the two variants of Personal Power - Expert Power and Referent Power - are now so important.